psbiomech/lasem-data-processing/README.md

 To add a new analysis, write a new function for that analysis in the package subfolder **./analyses** and modify the function *runAnalyses()* to include the new analyses.
 Inputs and outputs for the new function should match the those of the default package functions, e.g. *analysis_work_rotational()*

 To calculate subject and cohort means and standard deviations for the new analysis, write a new function for calculating means and standard deviations in the package subfolder **./analyses** and modify the function *calcAnalysesMeans()* to include the new mean and standard deviation analysis.
 Inputs and outputs for the new function should match the those of the default package functions, e.g. *analysis_mean_work_rotational()*

+## Authors

+**Prasanna Sritharan**
+La Trobe Sports and Exercise Medicine Research Centre
+La Trobe University, Victoria, Australia psritharan@ltu.edu.au

+## License

+This project is licensed under the GNU General Public License v3.0.

+	Copyright (C) 2017  Prasanna Sritharan

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.